 Students who choose the mathematics or science focus learn to think like mathematicians or scientists as they build breadth and depth in their subject area.
-Once they have completed some of the coursework in their focus, they need to choose whether to take additional math or science courses choose to take additional mathematics or science courses, they can qualify to teach middle school as described below they can qualify to teach middle school as described below under the mathematics or science emphases.
+Once they have completed some of the coursework in their focus, they need to choose whether to take additional math or science courses or to complete one of the options described above.
+If they choose to take additional mathematics or science courses, they can qualify to teach middle school as described below under the mathematics or science emphases.

 Emphasis in Mathematics.
 The demand for mathematics teachers continues to be high.
-Students complete the focus in mathematics, which provide the 32 units and specific coursework required to earn a Middle School Subject Matter Authorization in mathematics, provided they earn a C or better in each course.
+Students complete the focus in mathematics described above plus a nine unit option in mathematics, which provide the 32 units and specific coursework required to earn a Middle School Subject Matter Authorization in mathematics, provided they earn a grade of C (2.0) or better in each course.
 When coupled with a multiple subject credential, this authorization allows individuals to teach mathematics in middle school if they so desire.

-If students wish to further enhance their employability, they may attempt to pass the two CSET examinations-110 on algebra and 111 on geometry-required for a Foundational algebra and 111 on geometry-required for a Foundational Level Mathematics certification.
-Graduates who pass these tests may choose to earn a multiple subject credential and add a subject subject authorization by taking the subject add a single subject authorization by taking the extra, single subject mathematics methods course, Teacher Education 914.
+If students wish to further enhance their employability, they may attempt to pass the two CSET examinations-110 on algebra and 111 on geometry-required for a Foundational Level Mathematics certification.
+Graduates who pass these tests may choose to earn a multiple subject credential and add a single subject authorization by taking the extra, single subject mathematics methods course, Teacher Education 914.
 Those whose sole goal is to teach middle school, however, may choose to do the regular single subject credential program, which gives them the advantage of doing their student teaching in a middle school or high school class.
 A single subject credential in Foundational Level Mathematics qualifies individuals to teach general mathematics, algebra, geometry, probability and statistics, and consumer mathematics at the middle school or high school level.

 Emphasis in Science.
 The demand for middle school science teachers also continues to be high.
-Students complete the focus in science described above plus a seven to nine unit option in science, which provide the 32 units and specific coursework required to earn a Middle School Subject Matter Authorization in science provided they earn a C or better in each course.
-When coupled with a multiple subject credential, this authorization allows individuals to subject credential, this authorization allows individuals to teach science in middle school if they so desire.
+Students complete the focus in science described above plus a seven to nine unit option in science, which provide the 32 units and specific coursework required to earn a Middle School Subject Matter Authorization in science provided they earn a grade of C (2.0) or better in each course.
+When coupled with a multiple subject credential, this authorization allows individuals to teach science in middle school if they so desire.

+to teach science in middle school if they so desire.
 With proper selection of courses (Biology 101, 101L; Chemistry 200; and Physics 180A, 182A) and completion of a portfolio, this emphasis also leads to a Foundational Level General Science certification.
-This program was approved by the Commission on Teacher Credentialing in October
+This program was approved by the Commission on Teacher Credentialing in October 2011.

-2011.
 Thus, students satisfy subject matter competency; they do not have to pass the CSET science tests-118 on earth science and physics and 119 on life science and chemistry.
 For maximum employability, graduates may choose to earn a multiple subject credential and add a single subject authorization by taking the extra single subject science methods course, Teacher Education 914.
 Graduates whose sole goal is to teach middle school, however, may choose to do the regular single subject credential program, which gives them the advantage of doing their student teaching in a sixth, seventh, or eighth grade classroom.